Models and termination of proof reduction in the $\lambda$$\Pi$-calculus modulo theory: Introduction

-In Deduction modulo theory, like in Predicate logic, terms, propositions, and proofs belong to three distinct languages.
-But, it is also possible to consider a single language, such as the $\lambda \Pi$-calculus modulo theory \cite{CD}, which is implemented in the Dedukti system \cite{Saillard}, or Martin-L\"of's Logical Framework \cite{NPS}, and express terms, propositions, and proofs, in this language.
-For instance, in Deduction modulo theory, $0$ is a term, $P(0) \Rightarrow P(0)$ is a proposition and $\lambda \alpha:P(0)~\alpha$ is a proof of this proposition.
+In Predicate logic and in Deduction modulo theory, terms, propositions, and proofs belong to three distinct languages.
+But, it is more thrifty to consider a single language, such as the $\lambda \Pi$-calculus modulo theory \cite{CD}, which is implemented in the \textsc{Dedukti} system \cite{expressing}, or Martin-L\"of's Logical Framework \cite{NPS}, and express terms, propositions, and proofs, in this language.
+For instance, in Predicate logic, $0$ is a term, $P(0) \Rightarrow P(0)$ is a proposition and $\lambda \alpha:P(0)~\alpha$ is a proof of this proposition.
 In the $\lambda \Pi$-calculus modulo theory, all these expressions are terms of the calculus.
 Only their types differ: $0$ has type $nat$, $P(0) \Rightarrow P(0)$ has type $Type$ and $\lambda \alpha:P(0)~\alpha$ has type $P(0) \Rightarrow P(0)$.

-The goal of this paper is to define a notion of model for the $\lambda \Pi$-calculus modulo theory, define a notion of super-consistent theory and prove that proof-reduction terminates in the $\lambda \Pi$-calculus modulo a super-consistent theory.
-We shall this way prove the termination of proof-reduction in two theories in the $\lambda \Pi$-calculus modulo theory: an embedding of Simple type theory \cite{DHK} and an embedding of the Calculus of constructions \cite{CD} in the $\lambda \Pi$-calculus modulo theory.